onap/integration/docs/docs_vFW_CNF_CDS.rst

                 aic-cloud-region: *cloud-region

-**NOTE:** This call will run all the calls (given in input_uat.yml) towards CDS and records the functionality, so there needs to be working environment (SDNC, AAI, Naming, Netbox, etc.) to record valid final uat.yml.
+.. note::  This call will run all the calls (given in input_uat.yml) towards CDS and records the functionality, so there needs to be working environment (SDNC, AAI, Naming, Netbox, etc.) to record valid final uat.yml.
 As an output of this call final uat.yml content is received.
 Final uat.yml in this use case looks like this:

 ::